 In its transactions with customers, SID Bank devotes particular attention to preventing corruption risks and to environmental policy.
 SID Bank's activities are by definition set up in a framework that is as complementary as possible to other market players in the field of financing, as the Bank is aware that its specific position requires it to carry out its activities in a way that prevents distortions of free competition.
+As a development bank, SID Bank is required to ensure the long-term financial viability of its business model.
+Because it does not operate with the goal of maximising

 As a development bank, SID Bank is required to ensure the long-term financial viability of its business model.
 Because it does not operate with the goal of maximising profitability, it is able to provide more favourable financial terms in its promotional programmes.
 In accordance with the ZSIRB, SID Bank reinvests all profits in the Bank's equity to provide additional financing to the economy.
 SID Bank's role is thus not to support all enterprises that demand loans, but only those that are economically and financially justifiable, and yet include a sustainable development component.
 In transactions with customers and in projects, special attention is given to the prevention of corruption and money laundering.
+In 2022 SID Bank again used its products and programmes to pursue the concept of covering key phases in the production chain where market gaps arise.
+The Bank also enhances the accessibility of financial services by developing new products and adapting its existing offer.